 February is known for Valentine’s Day and Washington’s Birthday.
 If you have some time between crafting cards for loved ones and learning about America’s presidents, we recommend attending some of our upcoming webinars.

 In February, our slate of webinars includes two presentations on American legal resources: one on navigating Congress.gov and the other on federal legislation.
 More information about the Law Library’s upcoming U.S. law webinars and registration links can be found below.

 Date: Thursday, February 2, 2023, 1:00 p.m.
 EST – 2:00 p.m.
 EST

 Content: Provides an overview of U.S. statutory and legislative research, including information about how to find and use the U.S. Code, the U.S. Statutes at Large, and U.S. federal bills and resolutions.

 Content: This orientation is designed to give a basic overview of Congress.gov.
-While the focus of the session will be searching legislation and the congressional member information attached to the legislation, the new features of Congress.gov will be highlighted.
+While the focus of the session will be searching legislation and the congressional member information attached to the legislation, new features on Congress.gov will be highlighted.

 To learn about other upcoming classes on domestic and foreign law topics, visit the Legal Research Institute.